cap-js/docs/tools/cds-add.md

 In contrast to `cds build`, `cds add` is concerned with source files outside of your _gen_ folder.
 Common examples are deployment descriptors such as _mta.yaml_ for Cloud Foundry or _values.yaml_ for Kyma deployment.
 Unlike generated files, those are usually checked in to your version control system.

+### Don't do too much work in `cds add` {.bad}

+If your `cds add` plugin creates or modifies a large number of files, this can be incidental for high component coupling.
+Check if configuration for your service can be simplified and provide sensible defaults.
+Consider generating the files in a `cds build` plugin instead.

-### Embrace grow-as-you-go and separate concerns{.good}
+### Embrace grow-as-you-go and separate concerns {.good}

 A strength of `cds add` is the gradual increase in project complexity.
 All-in-the-box templates pose the danger of bringing maintainability and cost overhead by adding stuff you might not need.
 Decrease dependencies between plugins wherever possible.

 ### Embrace out-of-the-box{.good}

-From a consumer point of view, your plugin is integrated by adding it to the _package.json_ `dependencies` and provides sensible default configuration without further modfication.
+From a consumer point of view, your plugin is integrated by adding it to the _package.json_ `dependencies` and provides sensible default configuration without further modification.

-### Don't do too much work in `cds add` {.bad}

-Consider generating the files in a `cds build` plugin instead.
-If your `cds add` plugin creates or modifies a large number of files, this can be incidental for high component coupling.
-Check if configuration for your service can be simplified and provide sensible defaults.

 <!-- // TODO: